 What we’re about:

 Houston Hillel is a multi-campus Hillel Foundation.
-That means we serve Jewish students and young professionals all over the greater Houston area.
-We maintain autonomous student boards and a presence on campus at our primary campuses (Rice University, University of Houston, Baylor College of Medicine/UT Medical School in Houston, South Texas College of Law, University of Houston Law Center), while students from campuses with smaller Jewish populations participate in our citywide events.
+We maintain autonomous student boards and a presence on campus at our primary campuses (Rice University, University of Houston, Baylor College of Medicine, UT McGovern Medical School, South Texas College of Law Houston, University of Houston Law Center), while students from campuses with smaller Jewish populations participate in our citywide events.

-You'll work with undergraduate students at Rice University and the University of Houston and engage students at a few other schools with very small Jewish populations.
+You'll spend most of your time with undergraduate students at Rice University and the University of Houston and engage students at a few other schools with very small Jewish populations.

 Our primary facility, the Ida and William Zinn Building, acts as both a student center and a community resource.
 We also operate the UH Hillel Student Lounge in the A.D.
 Bruce Religion Center on the University of Houston campus.
 We engage Jewish twentysomethings (ages 21-29) through Jewston, which means there's a fabulous Jewish community to meet outside of work.

-Beyond the Springboard Innovation Fellow job description - available here - you'll benefit from the following at Houston Hillel.
+Beyond the Springboard Innovation Fellow job description, you'll benefit from the following at Houston Hillel.

 Houston’s dynamic twentysomething Jewish community.
 Check out Jewston!